Our Mission: To make disciples of Jesus Christ for the transformation of the world.

 Hennepin Church also has a history of standing with justice:

 - In 1956, when Border Methodist Church, an African-American congregation, had to leave its building, Hennepin UMC invited the community to merge with them, creating quite a stir nationally.

 - In 1974 Hennepin hired its first woman pastor, Verda Aegerter, and has had female clergy on staff continually ever since.

 - In 1994 Hennepin became a Reconciling Church, welcoming all people in the LGBTQ community, and later held a protest service in opposition to some of the United Methodist stances that work against inclusion and justice.
 We are still working to change some of the policies of the United Methodist church in Minnesota.

-Today the building that provides art and shelter to our various ministries is located in Minneapolis just north of I-94 where Lyndale and Hennepin come together.
-Without much natural space in the city, we also have Koinonia Retreat Center, just an hour west of the cities, where we continue to have camps, retreats, and weekend adventures.
+Hennepin is known for its outreach ministries, meaningful worship, fine music program, and remarkable art collection.
+The building that provides shelter to our various ministries is located in Minneapolis just north of I-94 where Lyndale and Hennepin Avenues come together.
+Though we have limited nature space in our urban setting, we also fortunate to have Koinonia Retreat Center, just an hour west of the cities, where we have camps, retreats, and weekend adventures.

 In short, the Hennepin Church Community is an active community!

 We invite you to explore the website to learn more about us, but we hope that you will actually come through the doors and find your place in the community.
 Everything good that has ever come out of Hennepin occurred because people within the community made it happen!
 We hope you’ll come and share your passions and gifts so that together we can make a difference in this world.